|City of Philadelphia Office of Human Resources|

 15.042-3 - Notwithstanding the above, an employee in the class of Social Work Intern who does not pass probation as a Social Worker Trainee does not have any reinstatement rights to the class of Social Work Intern.
 The employee has the right to be restored to a position in the Department of Human Services in the class in which he/she had status immediately prior to promotion to the class of Social Work Intern.

 15.043 - RESTORATION (VOLUNTARY) DURING THE PROBATIONARY PERIOD.
-An employee appointed from an eligible list may, during the probationary period, upon his/her request and with the approval of the appointing authority of the former position, be restored to his/her former position or its equivalent.
+An employee appointed from an eligible list may, during the probationary period, upon his/her request and with the approval of the appointing authority of the former position, be restored to his/her former position in the class in which he/she had status or its equivalent.
 The appointing authority of the probationary position may, depending upon the circumstances justifying the voluntary restoration, recommend that the name of the restored probationer be either removed from or restored to the eligible list.
+The name of the probationer will not be restored to a continuous or periodic list if his or her name already appears on the eligible list as a result of applying and passing the exam again for the same continuous or periodic list in accordance with Regulation 9.121.

 END OF REGULATION 15.